deepaks1017/loanApproval/README.md

 ### **Loan Approval Api App**

-**Version** 7.0
+**Laravel Version** 7.0

-This app is a API app that will provide APIS for creation and approval of loans.
+This app is a API app that will provide APIs for creation and approval of loans.

 ### **Project setup**